 Attention to detail

-Consultants make simple mistakes.
+Consultants often make simple mistakes.
 It's extremely embarrassing and damaging.
-Let's discuss some practical tips how they can fix this problem.
+Let's discuss some practical tips how you can fix this problem.

 I remember my early days at McKinsey.